adent11/WindCapstone/README.md

 * Moved towards finalizing Pico code, we can now save the wind speed, temperature, and altitude to a file; this took a lot of troubleshooting to get the file to save properly

 ### Week of 1.2.22
 * Attached new legs to the drone and attached funnels to a large plate.
+* Succesfully tested landing in the funnels
+* Finalized a first version of code which can record wind speed, tempereature, and altitude
+* Started planning the design of the box which will house our drone